How to Remove Light Surface Rust From Your Car

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

-Here’s how to get rid of rust from your car’s exterior:
+Here’s how to get rid of surface rust from your car’s exterior:

 Working on your car can be dangerous, especially when you’re dealing with inhalable solvents as well as bare metal, paint chips, and rust fragments, which can chip off, get airborne, and cause eye damage, among other injuries.
 Here’s what you’ll need to stay safe.